 Interpreting the Result

-A coefficient closer to 1 or −1 indicates a strong relationship, while a coefficient near 0 suggests a weak or no relationship.
+The Spearman correlation coefficient ranges from −1 to 1.
+A coefficient closer to 1 indicates a strong positive relationship, and -1 means a strong negative relationship.
+Whereas a coefficient near 0 means a weak or no relationship.

-Using Excel’s Data Analysis ToolPak
+Data Analysis ToolPak

 If manual calculations seem daunting, you can use the Analysis ToolPak add-in for statistical computations.
 Unfortunately, Excel doesn’t have a built-in Spearman correlation function, but you can calculate Pearson correlation on ranked data to achieve the same result.